36 Must See Places in New York

 Visit “The Met” The Metropolitan Museum of Art

-TIP: If you’re a New York resident, it’s free to enter but you should leave a small donation to support the arts!
+Pro Tip: If you’re a New York resident, it’s free to enter but you should leave a small donation to support the arts.

-Finally, most people don’t know that there is a Food Hall located in the concourse with a variety of dining options.
-It’s a great place to have lunch if you’re uptown and the prices are much more reasonable in the Food Hall at The Plaza versus the Champagne Bar!
+The hotel’s other restaurants include The Todd English Food Hall, The Champagne Bar, and The Rose Club.
+It’s a great place to have lunch if you’re uptown and the prices are much more reasonable in the Food Hall versus Palm Court.
 Check out the list of dining options in the food hall.

 Visit the Met Cloisters

-See a Ballet or Concert at Lincoln Center
+See a Ballet or Performance at Lincoln Center

-Lincoln Center has housed many performances throughout the years.
-They perform all kinds of shows from opera to orchestra performances.
+Lincoln Center has housed many renowned and innovative and groundbreaking performances throughout the years.
+They perform all kinds of shows from opera, to ballet, to orchestra performances.
 Most notably, The New York City Ballet performs here year-round and Christmas is one of the best times to visit for a performance.
 For tickets and showtimes check out the Lincoln Center Website.

 Catch a Yankee Game

 Technically, Yankee Stadium is not uptown – it’s The Bronx – hence the name, The Bronx Bombers.
-The Yankees are baseball icons.
+But nevertheless, the Yankees are true baseball legends.
 And yes, I may be biased because they are my home team but visiting the stadium is a great way to experience New York culture.
-Fun fact: The Yankees are considered the most successful baseball team in the league.
-Mainly because they have 27 World Series titles under their belt!

 Walk the Brooklyn Bridge

-Built-in 1883, the Brooklyn Bridge is one of New York’s most famous landmarks.
-It connects Brooklyn and Manhattan and offers beautiful views of both skylines.
-It’s fairly easy to access the bridge and it takes roughly 30 minutes to walk the length of the bridge.
-If you’re looking to experience the bridge with fewer crowds visit before 8 am.
-Photo tip: For the best lighting remember that the sun rises behind Manhattan and the sun sets behind Brooklyn.
+Photo tip: If you’re looking to experience the bridge with fewer crowds visit before 8 am.
+And for the best lighting remember that the sun rises behind Manhattan and the sun sets behind Brooklyn.

 Visit Little Island